 - Academic cheating or plagiarism

-- Possession of firearms, fireworks, explosives, or any other material or weapon considered deadly or dangerous
+- Possession of firearms, fireworks, explosives, or any other material or weapon or weapon replica considered deadly or dangerous

 - Furnishing false information to the College including forgery, alteration, or misuse of college documents, timesheets, records or identification

 - Disruptive or disorderly behavior in the classroom, on campus, or at a college related function

 - Physical violence or the threat of physical violence

 - Sexual harassment or other forms of harassment

 - Manufacture, possession, sale or use of controlled or illegal substances, including alcohol, unless expressly permitted by the college officials or law

 - Destruction, damage, or misuse of public or private property